 The next Opera Competition will be held February 24 & 25, 2018 (Riddell Theatre, University of Regina).
-Entry Close date is January 19, 2018.
-Entry forms will be available on or before December 1, 2017.
+Entries close January 19, 2018.
+Submit entries online at:

 In July 1999, prior to his death, Gordon Wallis established an opera competition to encourage and assist young Saskatchewan singers in furthering their vocal studies in opera.
 Held every two years under the administration of the Saskatchewan Music Festival Association, its $5,000 first-place prize is one of a kind in Canada.
 In addition to the prize money, the winner may be featured as guest artist with the Regina and Saskatoon Symphony Orchestras.

 Professor Wallis was a former Assistant Director of the University of Regina, Conservatory of Music and Dance.
 He was a valued member of the SMFA Syllabus Music Selection Committee and he adjudicated our festivals across the province and throughout Western Canada.
 Wallis was a consummate musician, musical director, performer, and acknowledged authority on opera.
 His extensive collection of opera material – complete operatic scores, recordings, libretti, books, documents, periodicals, and programs from every major opera house in the world – are housed in the Gordon C. Wallis Opera Resource Room in Darke Hall in Regina.
 These resources are open for use to all who have an interest in music and, in particular, opera.

 The competition is open to any non-professional vocalist between the ages of 20 and 35 years.
 Competitors must perform one art song in any style, and two contrasting arias from the standard operatic repertoire, in two different languages, and from two different periods.

 PAST OPERA COMPETITION WINNERS